 What kind of headphones are for you?

-SEE ALSO: Best Headphones
+Related: Best Headphones

 How dynamic driver headphones work

-They’re also known as moving coil drivers, and are the headphone equivalent of the full-size drivers you probably have in your hi-fi speakers or portable speaker.
+They’re also known by another name – moving coil drivers.
+They are the headphone equivalent of the full-size drivers you’d have in your hi-fi or portable speakers.

 How planar magnetic drivers work